yuchenrao/EECS349-Card-Classification-Project/README.md

 ![image of getting dataset](/images/image2.JPG) *Figure 2.
 The camera was fixed at a constant heigh and took pictures of every card.*

-[Dense SIFT (DSIFT)](http://docs.opencv.org/trunk/da/df5/tutorial_py_sift_intro.html) is used to extract the features that the model will train on for sckit-learn algorithms.
-The other is to preprocess the images with edge detection to use edge information of the cards as features.
-And pixel is used for CNN.
+The learners in the project are 5-Nearest Neighbor, Support Vector Machine, Neural Net algorithm with 15 layers from Scikit-Learn and Convolutional Neural Net algorithm(CNN) from tflearn packages.
+The feature used for CNN is raw data, wihle feature for other algorithms is [Dense SIFT (DSIFT)](http://docs.opencv.org/trunk/da/df5/tutorial_py_sift_intro.html)

-The learners in the project are 5-Nearest Neighbor, Support Vector Machine, Neural Net algorithm with 15 layers from Scikit-Learn and Convolutional Neural Net algorithm from tflearn packages.
 10-fold cross validation is used to verify the accuracy of the model.

 ### Results

 The accuracy of the model is around 97%, which is giving by CNN.
-The correspongding important feature for is only pixel.
+The correspongding important feature for is only pixel information.

 ![image of card recognition](/images/Image3.JPG) *Figure 3.
-The algorithm is able to reconize every card it had learned.*
+The algorithm is able to reconize every card it had learned.
+10 Careds are shown to the camera with random order, from the screen we can tell the algothm works well.*

 ### Demo Video